Table of Contents:

 We provide bot-powered searches and advanced image recognition to discover potential infringements for you.
 This service also includes monitoring and data analytics, foundational policies and procedures, and the ability to request takedowns automatically from the brand protection tool for validated infringements.

 Building a successful business relies on protecting your company’s name and reputation.
 An illegal vendor can use your brand name to sell items or services you legally own.
 As a result, your company in the Walmart marketplace will be negatively impacted.
-Because of this, protecting your intellectual property (IP) is a top priority to prevent any fraudulent conduct from the infringers.
+Because of this, protecting your intellectual property (IP) is a top priority to prevent any fraudulent conduct from infringers.